FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

         and start `FlowerClient` using the model downloaded.
         - Implemented to load model anywhere on disk instead of in `assets/`:
             `org/tensorflow/lite/examples/transfer/api/ExternalModelLoader.kt`.
+    - Django server launch Flower server in background process.
+        - Studied Selery, Huey, and APScheduler, and landed on using `multiprocessing` directly.

 ## Up till 2023/4/21